Executive Director

 Frank Sinclair, Food Closet Associate

-Garry Smith, Warehouse Associate
+Garry Smith, Food Closet Associate

-Delcy Taylor, Community Closet Associate
+Delcy Taylor, Community Closet Lead

 George Vakameilalo, Warehouse Associate